build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ## Conclusion

 Congratulations!
 You have finished the tutorial on creating an ETL pipeline with Amazon EMR and Apache Spark.

-In this tutorial, we learned how we can extract the data from Amazon S3 and then transform the data based on our requirement, simply by using a Glue ETL (pySpark) job.
+In this tutorial, we learned how to build an ETL pipeline, which can be applied in different batch processing use-cases, like e-commerce sales data analysis.
+We learned how to extract the data from S3 and then transform the data based on our requirement by using a simple Glue ETL (pySpark) job.
 And then finally, we analyzed the data using SQL via Amazon Athena.
+If you're interested in learning more about ERM and Spark-based ETL, you may like to check this [workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/c86bd131-f6bf-4e8f-b798-58fd450d3c44/en-US/spark-etl).